durrantlab/subpex/README.md

    bridges2 of XSEDE, and these files needed minimal changes. ***JDD: Not clear what to change in this file.
 LOOK AT `./env-crc` directory and give thought to how to make more usable.***
-9. Change `westpa_scripts/get_pcoord.sh`.
-    - Make sure to link the files needed to start the simulations. (check lines 23-25) The file has example commands for a NAMD run.
-    - make sure you are copying all the auxdata files to their respective WESTPA variable. (check lines 32-36)
 10. Activate the WESTPA conda environment and run the init.sh file.

 ```bash